nezix/MarchingCubesBurst/README.md

 Multithreaded Marching Cubes algorithm implementation using Unity C# job system, compiled by Burst compiler

-#### There is still a bug in the current implementation, missing triangles.

 It can be used as a Unity Package, add the URL of the repository in your package manifest.json.

 I need to benchmark it but it seems really fast...